The African designers creating gender blurring fashion that defy norms

 fashion

-From Harare to Lagos: Africa's gender fluid designers are defying norms
+From Harare to Lagos: Africa's gender fluid designs are defying norms

 Updated 19th October 2018

-From Harare to Lagos: Africa's gender fluid designers are defying norms
+From Harare to Lagos: Africa's gender fluid designs are defying norms

 There isn't much in Orange Culture's clothing to identify it as a menswear brand.
 At the label's studio in upmarket Lagos - traditionally feminine detailing - silk frills and fuchsia pink robes feature heavily.